alani-y/Personal-Productivity-Tool/README.md

-This is a browser extension I developed to block YouTube feed recommendations and comment sections.
-It helps me stay focused when doing work and listening to background music on YouTube.
+This is a browser extension that blocks YouTube feed recommendations, comment sections, and stores timestamps.
+It helps me stay focused when listening to background music on YouTube while studying.